-3 The response effectively compares the theme in both works and relates the theme of the text and the artwork to the Colonial era.

-- Effectively compares the theme in both works. - Effectively relates the theme of the text and artwork to the Colonial era. - Supports response with relevant evidence from both works.

-2 The response compares the theme in both works and relates the theme to the Colonial era; description outweighs comparison.

-- Compares the theme in both works, but description of the elements of both works outweighs comparison. - Relates the theme of the text and artwork to the Colonial era, but description of the elements of both works outweighs comparison. - Supports response with evidence from both works, but evidence may not be clear or relevant.
+- 3 The response effectively compares the theme in both works and relates the theme of the text and the artwork to the Baroque era. - Effectively compares the theme in both works. - Effectively relates the theme of the text and artwork to the Baroque era. - Supports response with relevant evidence from both works. - The response compares the theme in both works and relates the theme to the Baroque era; description outweighs comparison. - Compares the theme in both works, but description of the elements of both works outweighs comparison. - Relates the theme of the text and artwork to the Baroque era, but the connection among these elements may not be clear. - Supports response with evidence from both works, but evidence may not be clear or relevant.

-Note: If the response does not relate the theme to the Colonial era, the comparison of the theme between the text and the artwork must be effective to earn a 2.
+Note: If the response does not relate the theme to the Baroque era, the comparison of the theme between the text and the artwork must be effective to earn a 2.

-1 The response attempts to compare the theme in both works and/or attempts to relate the theme to the Colonial era; description outweighs comparison; irrelevant comments may predominate.

-- Attempts to compare the theme in both works, yet the response is incomplete or insufficient. - Attempts to relate the theme of the text and artwork to the Colonial era, yet the response is incomplete or insufficient. - Does not provide supporting evidence from both works.
+- 1 The response attempts to compare the theme in both works and/or attempts to relate the theme to the Baroque era; description outweighs comparison; irrelevant comments may predominate. - Attempts to compare the theme in both works, yet the response is incomplete or insufficient. - Attempts to relate the theme of the text and artwork to the Baroque era, yet the response is incomplete or insufficient. - Does not provide supporting evidence from both works.

-Note: A response that discusses the theme only in the text or the artwork or a response that only discusses the Colonial era cannot receive a score higher than 1.
+Note: A response that discusses the theme only in the text or the artwork, or a response that only discusses the Baroque era, cannot receive a score higher than 1.

-0 The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.
+The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.